 A lot of the Luxerion themes count as well: The "straight-out of a noir film" Eternal Midnight, and Nova Chrysalia, which is a gorgeous, predominantly string piece that plays in the early morning hours.

 Most of the Legacy city themes were "nice".
 Navigator's Glory, the theme of Limsa Lominsa, was awesome.
 Its only crime is being a little too short and thus tending to get a little tiresome if you spend a real long time in the city.
 But when you first got off the boat?
 Whoa.

 Navigator's Glory was so awesome it was the theme song for the pre-release website for a long time.

 When it was announced that Uematsu would not be contributing more tracks to XIV going forward after the leadership shake-up at the start of A Realm Reborn's development, people were worried.
 Who was going to replace him?
 Some guy named Masayoshi Soken?
 Who's he?
 He's never done a Final Fantasy game before!
 How could his music possibly be as good as the Maestro's?
 And then the Garuda fight was released.
 And we heard Fallen Angel.
 Everybody stopped worrying.

-"Antidote" plays only once: during the battle when you have Olan as a Guest Star Party Member.
+"Antidote" plays during the battle when you have Olan as a Guest Star Party Member.
 It also has no business being a battle theme, being nothing more or less than one of the most stirring waltzes ever written.